rin67630/Drok-Juntek-on-steroids/Hardware/ReadMe.md

 The adapter boards will be slightly different for Drok and Juntek since the pinout varies.
 *that variants to come soon, did not test yet*

-Other ESP32 modules can be used, possibly a TTGO version with a nicer color display will be provided.

-Further variants, _ will be described in detail later_ just to give an outlook of the conceptual flexibility.
+Other ESP32 modules can be used, a variant with a BW OLED module and a variant with a HELTEC OLED + LoRa module are  planned, just to give an outlook of the conceptual flexibility.
 The ESP32's ADC are really bad and the simple solution with a few resistors/condensators works, but are stained with +-50mV and +- 50mA error range.
 A more precise version with a separate ADC will be provided, requiring however mor components.